 If you’re a founder interested in pre-qualifying your company for the Angel Tax Credit

 Part of a multi-pronged approach to capital formation, the Angel Tax Credit (ATC) is one of many ways that LaunchTN works to create a more favorable environment for early-stage investment.

 Through education and awareness of programs like the ATC, LaunchTN hopes to fill the gap in early-stage funding by incentivizing new angel investment and encouraging continued positive momentum for existing angel investors.

-The Angel Tax Credit Incentive Program is applied to Hall Income Tax payers who invest their own money to support potential high-growth, early-stage companies, thereby playing a key role in Tennessee’s entrepreneurial ecosystem.
+The Angel Tax Credit Incentive Program is applied to Hall Income Tax payers who invest their own money to support potential high-growth, early-stage companies.

 The Angel Tax Credit benefits investors by connecting them with prequalified early-stage companies, which lowers risk and boosts return, and encourages early-stage capital formation where it is most needed.